ICONgroupCWC/Demo.Percom23/README.md

 **Code:**
 Contents in the folder [edge_ai_delivery](edge_ai_delivery)

 This installation needs python 3.8 and a windows operating system.
 If the operating system differs, the corresponding tensorflow version should be installed.
 The required dependencies are given in the *requirements.txt* file.
+The authors have used Anaconda to create and manage environments.
+After creating a new environment with python 3.8, the required dependencies can be installed with the following command.

  **Installation:**
 ```python